AdobeDocs/experience-manager-cloud-service.en/help/operations/indexing.md

 >
 >If customizing an out-of-the-box index, for example `damAssetLucene-8`, please copy the latest out-of-the-box index definition from a *Cloud Service environment* using the CRX DE Package Manager (`/crx/packmgr/`) .
 Rename it to `damAssetLucene-8-custom-1` (or higher), and add your customizations inside the XML file.
 This ensures that the required configurations are not being removed inadvertently.
 For example, the `tika` node under `/oak:index/damAssetLucene-8/tika` is required in the customized index of the cloud service.
 It doesn't exist on the Cloud SDK.

-For customizations of an OOTB index prepare a new index definition package that contains the actual index definition that follows this naming pattern:
+For customizations of an OOTB index prepare a new package that contains the actual index definition that follows this naming pattern:

 `<indexName>-<productVersion>-custom-<customVersion>`